 This hall resembles the mini halls of Narada Gana Sabha and The Music Academy and hosts a huge number of young and upcoming artistes.
 If you’re looking to listen to some fresh talent, this hall is the best option.
 Concerts and dance shows are hosted here by Madhuradhwani.

 Tattvaloka is every performer’s dream stage.
 Not only is it huge - it has great acoustics, equipment, and the lighting is perfect.
 We love that the seats sort of recline, and give us a movie-popcorn kind of vibe.
 The hall is located in the hustle and bustle of Eldams Road, but step in and it’s a different world altogether.

 Indira Ranganathan Trust

 One of the most under-rated sabhas of our time, Indira Ranganathan Trust has simple decor and is really only about listening to concerts in an intimate setting.
 With so many sabhas expanding, this is one sabha which still remains the same and the experience of watching performances is amazing here.

 Shanthi Arts Foundation & Endowments is probably one of the only sabhas which host performances in an apartment setting.
 Located in Luz, right near the street markets, where you can hoard up on some budget products, SAFE is a hall which you must visit.

 Indian Fine Arts Society

-Music, dance, drama, experience the best of Chennai’s art in this sabha.
+Music, dance, drama - experience the best of Chennai’s art in this sabha.
 We love that it’s tucked into T-Nagar.
-The venue has a rustic, old-world charm to it and you will love getting into your seat and escaping into Margazhi.
+The venue has a rustic, old-world charm to it and you will enjoy getting into your seat and escaping into Margazhi.